Our Favorite Way to Spend a Day

 Breakfast at Mesa Mocha Espresso Bar at Far View Terrace - Served Daily: 7:00 AM - 10:00 AM

-Drive to Wetherill Mesa - 15 miles into the most remote part of the park, featuring spectacular views of mountain ranges and dessert plateaus.
+Drive to Wetherill Mesa - 15 miles into the most remote part of the park, featuring spectacular views of mountain ranges and desert plateaus.
 Tickets required for Long House Dwelling.

 Early Dinner at the Metate Room - Enjoy dinner in the award winning Metate Room, winner of the American Culinary Federation award for sustainable cuisine.
 Menu features heritage foods in a contemporary presentation.
 Metate Room offers a comprehensive Wine list including many fine Colorado Wines.